Relate Your Data

 When using a multi-table data source with related tables: If you build a dimension-only viz, Tableau uses inner joins and you won't see the full unmatched domain.

-To see partial combinations of dimension values, you have can:
+To see partial combinations of dimension values, you can:

 - Use Show Empty Rows/Columns to see all of the possible rows.
 Click the Analysis menu, and then select Table Layout > Show Empty Rows or Show Empty Columns.

 - Add a measure to the view, such as <YourTable>(Count) from one of the tables represented in your viz.
-This ensures that you will see all values of the dimensions from that table.
+This ensures that you’ll see all values of the dimensions from that table.

 For more information, see How Analysis Works for Multi-table Data Sources that Use Relationships and Troubleshooting multi-table analysis.